Best rotary cutters for quilting and dressmaking 2022

 - Buy it now (Amazon, £14.30)

 This nifty cutter makes light work of cutting through multiple layers with its titanium carbide-coated blades.
 It is a great choice if you're doing a lot of quilt making and patchwork.
-It comes with a bon-slip handle which is comfortable to hold and easy to control whether you're right or left handed.
-Lock the blade with a knob to lock and unlock the blade, Ideal for right and left-handed users.
+It comes with a non-slip handle which is comfortable to hold and easy to control whether you're right or left-handed.
+Lock the blade with a knob to lock and unlock the blade, ideal for right and left-handed users.
 It comes with a 60 mm blade and you can pick up replacement blades easily when you need them.

 Olfa 45mm Aqua Splash rotary cutter